 Individual Health Insurance

 Obtaining coverage from a private insurer is ideal for individuals who can afford to pay an annual deductible and a monthly premium that can range from under $100 to several hundred depending where you live.
-If your job or line of work does not offer health benefits, this is your best option.
+If your job does not offer health benefits, this is your best option.
 Prices vary based on company and state, and other personal variables including smoking and age.

-As a 26-year-old, applying for individual coverage will be much more affordable than someone older, and you are in fact the favored candidate of health insurance companies due to low-risk factors, good health, and solid immune systems.
-Unless you have a medical condition and don’t care of yourself, young adults should have no problem being accepted for coverage or being charged fair rates.
+As a 26-year-old, applying for individual coverage will be much more affordable than someone older, and you are in fact the favored candidate of health insurance companies due to low-risk factors, good health, and strong immune systems.
+Unless you use tobacco products, you will have no problem being charged fair rates as a young adult.
 Get a quote now to view the available plans in your area and compare cost.

 If you are employed, and the company you work for offers health insurance policies to its workers, try to enroll in a plan with them.
 Group coverage is often inexpensive and convenient, and administered by a major national carrier with a large network.
 Most of these plans are going to be HMOs, which give you a managed care option – limiting you to in-network providers for covered services.
 Additionally, employer-sponsored plans have waiting periods to watch out for while your application gets processed for approval.
 During the time you are pending approval for coverage, it is a good move to purchase a short-term plan in the interim.